Arab, Moroccan in Sweden

 What Are Their Lives Like?

 Today Moroccan Arabs have come to Sweden seeking educational and job opportunities and a better life than they had in Morocco.
 Sadly, there is a high percentage of street children and youths in Sweden from Morocco.
-Moroccan children in Sweden often do not get the education they need, which will make it very difficult for them to find adequate work.
+Moroccan children in Sweden often do not get the education they need, which makes it very difficult for them to find adequate work.
 Moroccans are often deported from Sweden because they are not there seeking asylum, since Morocco has a stable government.
-Moroccan youths often blend in with Sweden's post-modern culture, but they are not likely to turn away from Islam, a big part of their identity.
+Moroccan youths often blend in with Sweden's postmodern culture, but they are not likely to turn away from Islam, a big part of their identity.
+Moroccans have made their mark on Swedish society through the arts and sports.

 What Are Their Beliefs?

-It is difficult for Moroccan Arabs in secularized Sweden to maintain their Islamic identity.
-To do this, they sometimes get more immersed in Muslim activities, and stay clear of the Swedish culture around them.
-Secular humanism isn't a formal religious system, and it has very little appeal to Moroccan Arabs.
-Still, those who want to fit in with European culture probably become more secularized.
+While Moroccan Arabs prize their Muslim identity, living in a secularized Swedish culture challenges their commitment.
+To maintain their faith, they immerse themselves in Muslim activities and stay clear of the Swedish culture around them.
+Those who want to fit in with European culture probably become more secularized.
 It is hard to imagine where the Moroccan Arabs will be spiritually in a generation or two.
-Most likely, they will maintain their identity with Islam, but it will not affect their lives like it did in Morocco.
+Most likely, they will retain their identity with Islam, but it will not affect their lives like it did in Morocco.

 What Are Their Needs?